 So for believers today, seeing God isn’t something outward, physical, or supernatural.
 Instead, it’s something inward, in our hearts, since now Jesus dwells within us.
 When nothing in our heart competes with the Lord for our affection, we have an inward sensation of seeing and beholding the Lord.
 To see God in the face of Jesus Christ is an indescribable joy.

 In addition to inwardly seeing God in the face of Jesus in our hearts, we can also see Him in the words of the Bible.

 “You search the Scriptures, because you think that in them you have eternal life; and it is these that testify concerning Me.”

 When we read the Bible with a pure heart while exercising our spirit, our deepest part, the Scriptures testify concerning the wonderful person of Jesus to us.
 As we read and pray with the words of the Bible, God’s light shines, and we see Jesus in all His beauty and glory.
 Then spontaneously we’re filled with love and praise for Him.

 May the Lord help us open to Him daily so He can make us pure in heart.
 We’re truly blessed and happy when we have the delight of seeing God, and Christ is happy when He has the free way to grow in our hearts.

-If you live in Australia, we encourage you to order a free New Testament Recovery Version here so you can read all of the enlightening notes and cross-references for the verses mentioned in this post.
+If you live in the United States, we encourage you to order a free New Testament Recovery Version here so you can read all of the enlightening notes and cross-references for the verses mentioned in this post.

 If you’d like to learn more about our heart and the crucial role it plays in our relationship with the Lord, we recommend reading chapter 8, “Dealing with the Heart and the Spirit,” in The Economy of God.
 This e-book is free to download anywhere in the world here.